The Slack action type uses Slack Incoming Webhooks.

 Preconfigured action typeedit

-my-slack: name: preconfigured-slack-action-type actionTypeId: .slack config: webhookUrl: 'https://hooks.slack.com/services/abcd/efgh/ijklmnopqrstuvwxyz'
+my-slack: name: preconfigured-slack-action-type actionTypeId: .slack secrets: webhookUrl: 'https://hooks.slack.com/services/abcd/efgh/ijklmnopqrstuvwxyz'

 The message text, converted to the